ISP2024/movierental-Mamajin/README.md

 including determining the pricing strategy.
 By moving price code to Rental we ensure that Movie only manages it's own content while Rental handles the logic

+### 5.2 Rationale

+The price_code_for_movie method is implemented as a class method within the Movie class.
+This decision is justified based on several design principles:

+1. High Cohesion

+The Movie class is responsible for representing the properties and behaviors of movies, including attributes like title, year, and genres.
+Since the pricing rules depend on these attributes, placing the method within the Movie class ensures that all related functionality is grouped together.
+This makes the class more cohesive and easier to understand.

+2. Single Responsibility Principle

+The Movie class maintains a single responsibility: to encapsulate movie details and behaviors.
+Determining the price code based on the movie's attributes falls within this responsibility.
+This design keeps the class focused on its role without introducing unnecessary dependencies on other classes.